 Recognized Study Groups (RSG) are student-led study groups of up to eight classmates enrolled in the same Faculty of Arts & Science course.
-Students can choose to meet their RSG either online or in person.
+RSGs are available to meet online or in person on the St. George Campus.
+You can apply to lead or join an RSG at the start of each academic term.

-- Applications are now open to join an RSG in S & Y courses
+- Applications to join an RSG are open.

 Learn more about Recognized Study Groups